Migratory Game Bird Maps

 - Navajo Lake State Park: Open for common snipe, sora, Virginia rail and waterfowl.
-Closed areas include: Navajo Dam stilling basin includes the area from the crest of the bluff above the north bank of the San Juan River, to N.M.
+Closed areas: Navajo Dam stilling basin which includes the area from the crest of the bluff above the north bank of the San Juan River to N.M.
 Hwy.
 511 on the south side of the river for 1/4 mile downstream from the dam; Cottonwood Campground and Day Use Area from the lower boundary of the Quality Waters to a fence 1/4 mile downstream from the Cottonwood Day Use Area; Pine and Sims Mesa Recreation Area; and Navajo Reservoir Recreation Area south end.

 - The W.S.
-Huey Management Area is open to hunting for dove on Monday, Wednesday and Saturday during established seasons.
+Huey Management Area is open for dove hunting on Monday, Wednesday and Satur-day during established seasons.

-- Socorro-Escondida Wildlife Management Area is open to migratory game bird hunting during established seasons.
+- Socorro-Escondida Wildlife Management Area is open for migratory game bird hunting during established seasons.